LM-Kit/lm-kit-net-samples/README.md

 ## **Supported .NET Frameworks**

 LMkit.NET is compatible with a wide range of .NET frameworks, spanning from version 4.6.2 up to .NET 8.

-To maximize performance through specific optimizations, separate binaries are provided for each supported framework version.
-Accordingly, the NuGet package includes assemblies targeting:
-- netstandard2.0
-- net5.0
-- net6.0
-- net7.0
-- net8.0
+## **Hugging Face Integration**

+The [LM-Kit section on Hugging Face](https://huggingface.co/lm-kit) provides state-of-the-art quantized models that have been rigorously tested with the LM-Kit SDK.